 - 1.6.1.
+Provide training as noted below. - 1.6.2.
+Operation Training - a) Allow for minimum of 2 hours of total on-site time to train in all aspects of equipment and system(s) operation(s), per group to be trained. - b) Schedule separate training sessions for each group on separate days.

+1.6.3.
+Maintenance Training

-Provide training as noted below.
-The training requirement is only applicable to lighting control systems. - 1.6.2.
-Operation Training: - a) Allow for minimum of 2 hours of total on-site time to train in all aspects of equipment and system(s) operation(s), per group to be trained. - b) Schedule separate training sessions for each group on separate days. - 1.6.3.
-Maintenance Training: - a) Metrolinx Electricians: Allow for minimum of 8 hours of total in-class and on-Site time to train in all aspects of equipment and system(s) operation(s), repair and maintenance, per group to be trained. - b) Provide training for Metrolinx maintenance personnel to depth that troubleshooting and maintenance can be carried out by Metrolinx. - c) Training to be specific to equipment, model number, and version installed.
+- a) Metrolinx Electricians: Allow for minimum of 8 hours of total in-class and on-Site time to train in all aspects of equipment and system(s) operation(s), repair and maintenance, per group to be trained. - b) Provide training for Metrolinx maintenance personnel to a depth that troubleshooting and maintenance can be carried out by Metrolinx. - c) Training to be specific to equipment, model number, and version installed.
 Provide material for each participant and include record drawings and comprehensive operating and maintenance manual for equipment installed.